CMSBigDataProject/SparkBaconAnalyzer/README.md

 # Description of the analysis workflows

-The test folder contains two independent analysis workflows.
-Both workflows recognize files in JSON and Avro formats prepared with ```root2avro``` conversion tool.
+The test folder contains an analysis workflow based on Scala and Python.
+The workflow should recognize files in JSON and Avro formats prepared with ```root2avro``` conversion tool.

 ## Preprocessing